 Can I customize your packaging with my company logo, sustainability messaging or other custom graphics?
-Do you do custom printing?
+Do you do custom branding?

 Yes!
-Yes, custom printing is available on our clamshells, hot cups, and food containers and our in-house design team is here to support you.
+Yes, custom branding is available on our clamshells, fiber bowl lids, Better Box, hot cups, and food containers and our in-house design team is here to support you.
 Minimum quantities vary for production and shipping.
 Please contact your local broker or distributor for more information, or email us at and we will put you in touch with a local representative.

 Can you print on hot cups and food containers?
 What are the minimums?

 Yes, we can print on single and double wall hot cups and food containers.
 Minimum quantities are 100,000 pieces per SKU.